 Chief Executive Officer Richard Patterson said the organisation was looking for new drivers to get behind the wheel and contribute their time to the local community.

-“We’re looking for people with knowledge of the local area, who enjoy meeting people from all walks of life and have good communication skills.
-A standard driver’s licence and federal police check is a must,” he said.
+“We’re looking for people with knowledge of the local area, who enjoy meeting people from all walks of life and have good communication skills,” he said.

 “Extensive support and training are provided, including senior first aid and driver training on various topics.
 Assistance is also given to drivers to obtain a QLD Transport Driver Authorisation.”

 “It’s an excellent opportunity for retired locals looking for a part-time volunteer role or for anybody who enjoys driving and wants to help people in need.”